-Business entities in South Korea
+Business entities in South Korea in 2023

 Limited Liability Company (Yuhan Hoesa)